hlavacs/ViennaGameJobSystem/README.md

 The function *printData()* is called 5 times, all runs are concurrent to each other, mingling the output somewhat.

-The call to *JobSystem::instance()* first creates the job system, and afterwards retrieves a reference to its singleton instance.
-It accepts three parameters, which can be provided or not.
-They are only used when the system is created:
+Instances of class *JobSystem* allow accessing the job system and are *monostate*.
+They accept three parameters, which can be provided or not.
+They are only used when the system is created, i.e. when the first instance is created.
+Afterwards, the parameters are ignored.

   	/**
     * \brief JobSystem class constructor